RULE DIFFERENCES EXPLANATION

 Why are the rules different?

 The simple explanation is that Online Survivor began in 2000, and attempts to stay true to old-school Survivor.
 The current version of Survivor relies more on gameplay, advantages, luck, etc. and is in direct contrast to the original version, which relied on relationships and allowing contestants to be in full control of the game.
-This series tries to emulate that style of Survivor as much as possible.
+This series tries to emulate the original style of Survivor as much as possible.
 If you are new to Survivor or started watching after the first several seasons, you have probably become accustomed to rules such as going to rocks in a tie or hidden immunity idols canceling out votes.
 None of these things existed when Survivor began, and some of them were only added recently.

 The Spirit of the Original Game

 To play devil's advocate: "But some of Online Survivor's rules cancel out entire Tribal Councils, don't take into account the will of everyone in the game, or prevent the will of the tribe by giving too many people immunity".
 Yes, you are correct.
-However, the original spirit of the game was not "Everyone always votes with complete freedom for whoever they want, and the will of the tribe always goes home".
+However, the original spirit of the game was not "Everyone always votes with complete freedom for whomever they want, and the will of the tribe always goes home".
 No, even in season 1, contestants were limited in who they could vote for, either by tribe or by immunity.
 This was an integral part of even the early game.
 The spirit of the original game is not complete freedom in who you can vote for.
 The combination of people at Tribal Council, who holds immunity, and how many people hold immunity will change.
 However, there is one thing that should never change, and the original spirit of the game can be summarized simply as this...

 "Eliminations should be based purely on the will of the people voting.
 Each person gets 1 vote, each vote counts, and the elimination is based purely on those final votes -- the will of the tribe."